PSDI-UK/psdi-common-style/README.md

 export SITE_TITLE="Tutorial Centre"
 ```

+By default, the assets will be copied to `css`, `html`, `img`, and `js` directories within the same directory as the fetch script.
+This can be modified either by setting the `TARGET_BASE_DIR` option for the directory to contain all of these subdirectories, or the `TARGET_CSS_DIR`, `TARGET_IMG_DIR`, etc. options to directly set the subdirectly for each asset type to be copied to.

 ## Dependent Projects

 The following projects use public resources deployed by this project, and should be tested before any changes are made live to ensure no bugs are introduced: